 Positions - You-domain - Custom range from 11 to 20

-This generates a list of keywords that you should start optimizing in order to compete with your competitors for traffic from the first page.
+This generates a list of keywords you should optimize to compete with your competitors for traffic from the first page.

 The filter makes it easy to compare how your competitors rank for the keywords of a specific intent type.
 You can get valuable insights into content alignment in no time.
 If the competitors rank higher for your target keywords, check their landing pages to see why they might rank better than you.
 Then review your existing content or create new content matching the search intent.